RaphaelItotia/Kenyan_Youtubers_Analysis/README.md

 |Mokkup AI	|Designing the blueprint of the dashboard|
 |Power BI|	Visualizing the data using interactive dashboards|
 |GitHub	|Hosting the project documentation|

+#### Development
+##### Data exploration
+This is the stage where you have an inspection of what is in the data, errors, inconsistencies, and bugs.
+-	For our dataset,
+    -	There are 4 columns that contain the data we need for this analysis.